-Under the Act (as defined in "Overview of the Norwegian Legislation Regarding Covered Bonds (obligasjoner med fortrinnsrett)" below), SpareBank 1 SMN, SpareBank 1 Nord-Norge, SpareBank 1 BV and SpareBank 1 Østlandet (the Shareholder Savings Banks) are required to have a two-tier board structure consisting of a Supervisory Board and a Board of Directors.
-BN Bank ASA is organised as a limited company under the Act and has a three-tier structure with an additional General Meeting as the third governing body.
+Under the Act (as defined in "Overview of the Norwegian Legislation Regarding Covered Bonds (obligasjoner med fortrinnsrett)" below), SpareBank 1 SMN, SpareBank 1 Nord-Norge and Sparebanken Hedmark (the Shareholder Savings Banks) are required to have a two-tier board structure consisting of a Supervisory Board and a Board of Directors.
+SpareBank 1 SR-Bank ASA, Bank 1 Oslo Akershus AS and BN Bank ASA are organised as limited companies under the Act and have a three-tier structure with an additional General Meeting as the third governing body.